Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Introduction

 \section{Introduction}

-After the discovery of the quantum spin Hall effect by Kane and Mele,~\cite{KaneZ2} it has been realized that the rich topological nature inheres in the band theory for crystalline materials.
-The relations among topology and the band theory go back to the celebrated TKNN formula,~\cite{TKNN} where they found that the band structure under a magnetic field shows a quantized Hall conductivity, and it was identified with the Chern number of the vector bundle.~\cite{Kohmoto} Kane and Mele pointed out that the time-reversal symmetry(TRS) plays an important role in the band topology; it gives the $\Z_2$-valued topological invariant in two space dimensions.
-For onsite symmetries such as TRS and particle-hole symmetry (PHS), the topological classification was summarized as the periodic table~\cite{RyuClass, Kitaev, RyuTenFold} for Altland-Zirnbauer (AZ) symmetry classes.~\cite{AZ} It was shown that a spatial symmetry also gives rise to new topological invariants of band structures and stabilizes boundary gapless states.~\cite{FuTCI, TaoMirror} Such topological insulators and superconductors protected by a crystalline symmetry is called topological crystalline insulators (TCIs) and superconductors (TCSCs).
+After the discovery of the quantum spin Hall effect by Kane and Mele,~\cite{KaneZ2} it has been realized that the rich topological nature inheres in band theory for crystalline materials.
+The relations between topology and band theory go back to the celebrated TKNN formula,~\cite{TKNN} where they found that the band structure under a magnetic field shows a quantized Hall conductivity, and it was identified with the Chern number of the vector bundle.~\cite{Kohmoto} Kane and Mele pointed out that the time-reversal symmetry(TRS) plays an important role in the band topology; it gives the $\Z_2$-valued topological invariant in two space dimensions.
+For onsite symmetries such as TRS and particle-hole symmetry (PHS), the topological classification was summarized as the periodic table~\cite{RyuClass, Kitaev, RyuTenFold,PhysRevB.82.115120} for Altland-Zirnbauer (AZ) symmetry classes.~\cite{AZ} If the bulk has a nontrivial topological number, a gapless state localized at the boundary appears and is stable under perturbation.
+It is called bulk-boundary correspondence.~\cite{PhysRevLett.71.3697} It was shown that crystalline symmetry also gives rise to new topological invariants of band structures and stabilizes gapless boundary states.~\cite{FuTCI, TaoMirror} Such topological insulators and superconductors protected by crystalline symmetry are called topological crystalline insulators (TCIs) and superconductors (TCSCs).
 Shortly, the mathematical framework describing the topological classification of the band structure for arbitrary symmetries was formulated as the twisted equivariant $K$-theory by Freed and Moore.~\cite{FreedMoore, Thiang, Gomi17} The complete classification of TCIs and TCSCs for any magnetic space group symmetry has been called for.
-So far, much effort has been made around the whole world with various approaches such as topological invariants, Clifford algebra and $K$-theory.~\cite{ChiuReflection, MorimotoClifford, Chern_Rotation, ArisSpin, SS14, LiuNonsymmorphic, ChenGlide, SSG15, SSG16, ArisHourGlass, SSG17}
+So far, much effort has been made around the world with various approaches such as topological invariants, Clifford algebra, and $K$-theory.~\cite{slager2013space,ChiuReflection, MorimotoClifford, Chern_Rotation, ArisSpin, SS14, LiuNonsymmorphic, ChenGlide, SSG15, SSG16, ArisHourGlass, SSG17,bradlyn2017topological,PhysRevB.98.024310,PhysRevB.99.075105,PhysRevResearch.3.013052,Ahn_2019,PhysRevB.105.094518}